aprilmintacpineda/my-old-blogsite/_posts/2017-08-17-deploy-your-laravel-site-with-shared-hosting.md

 - Change the destination to `/public_html`.
 - Click **Move**.

-Now all the files have been moved and the **test-site folder** where we put the files during extraction is now empty.
-So I delete the **test-site folder** and the zip file because I no longer need those.
+All the files have been moved and the **test-site folder** where we put the files during extraction is now empty.
+So I deleted the **test-site folder** and the zip file because I no longer need those.

 ![Move the files](/blog/public/post-resources/2017-08-17-deploy-your-laravel-site-with-shared-hosting/move-the-files.png)

 ![Move the files](/blog/public/post-resources/2017-08-17-deploy-your-laravel-site-with-shared-hosting/move-the-files-1.png)

-If you open the website's homepage, i.e. **the-site.000webhostapp.com/**, you will see a that looks somewhat like this:
+If you open the website's homepage, i.e. **the-site.000webhostapp.com/**, you will see a page that looks somewhat like this:

 ![The site after upload](/blog/public/post-resources/2017-08-17-deploy-your-laravel-site-with-shared-hosting/the-site-after-upload.png)